R Basics

 x used to contain the value 0.025 and now it has the value 100.

-Assignment values can contain the variable being assigned to:
+Expressions to create re-assigned variables can contain the initial value of the variable being assigned to:

 x <- x + 1 #notice how RStudio updates its description of x on the top right tab